Gnome Watching Railway Train

-Gnome Watching Railway Train (Gnom, Eisenbahn betrachtend) is an 1848 oil-on-wood painting by the German painter Carl Spitzweg.
+Gnome Watching Railway Train (Gnom, Eisenbahn betrachtend) is an oil-on-wood painting by the German painter Carl Spitzweg, from 1848.

 Description

 A small gnome with a grey beard and a pointed hat stands at the entrance of a cave at a high altitude.
 He looks out over a landscape with hills and trees and a town in the distant background.
 At the foot of a hill, the silhouette of a railway train passes by and pours out grey smoke from the locomotive.

 Analysis

 In 2008, the art historian Florian Illies made a comparison to J. M. W. Turner's Rain, Steam and Speed – The Great Western Railway (1844), "modernity's break-in into art history", and interpreted Gnome Watching Railway Train as Spitzweg's self-ironic comment to his reputation as someone who wanted to stop time.
 According to Illies, Spitzweg's gnome is a caricature of someone who thinks he can watch the modern world come and go from his cave.